alexbruens/a/content/post/2023-09-05-how-to-read-regression-tables/index.markdown

 links: ''
 ---

-If you're reading scholarly political science articles, especially international relations pieces, you may have questions about how to read and interpret regression tables.
+When reading scholarly political science articles, especially international relations pieces, regression tables are _everywhere_.
+And sometimes they're difficult to interpret, read, and understand.

 In this post, I review how to interpret regression tables in articles related to civil wars.
-This post is originally published as a compliment to my Fall 2023 course ([link to course]({{< relref "/publication/pol415" >}})).
+This post is originally published as a compliment to my Fall 2023 course titled _The Scientific Study of Civil Wars_ ([link to course]({{< relref "/publication/pol415" >}})).

 {{< toc >}}

-## Descriptive Statistics
+## Descriptive Statistics Tables

 When you come across tables in readings, you often will first encounter *descriptive statistics*.
 These tables provide descriptive information about the data used in the analyses.
 To build understanding, it's key that you review this descriptive information -- this allows you to identify the article's (limited or broad) application and critique any shortcomings.